-25. The Governor noted in this connection that the Mayor's reliance on the threat of violence between the demonstrations organised by the applicants and the counter-demonstrations planned by other persons and organisations for the same day could not be countenanced.
-It would have been tantamount to accepting that the administration endorsed the intentions of organisations which clearly and deliberately intended to breach public order, whereas the protection of freedom of expression guaranteed by the Assemblies Act should be an essential task of the public powers.

-26. He further discontinued the proceedings as they had become devoid of purpose, the assemblies having taken place on 11 June 2005.

-4. Translation of an interview with the Mayor of Warsaw published in "Gazeta Wyborcza" of 20 May 2005

-27. "E. Siedlecka: The Assemblies Act says that the freedom of assembly can only be restricted if a demonstration might entail a danger to life or limb, or a major danger to property.
-Did the organisers of the march write anything in their registration request that would show that there is such a danger?
+- 25. The Governor noted in this connection that the Mayor's reliance on the threat of violence between the demonstrations organised by the applicants and the counter-demonstrations planned by other persons and organisations for the same day could not be countenanced.
+It was tantamount to the administration endorsing the intentions of organisations which clearly and deliberately intended to breach public order, whereas protecting the freedom of expression guaranteed by the Assemblies Act should be an essential task of the public powers. - 26.
+He then discontinued the proceedings as they had become devoid of purpose, the assemblies having taken place on 11 June 2005. - 4.
+Translation of an interview with the Mayor of Warsaw published in "Gazeta Wyborcza" on 20 May 2005 - 27.
+"E. Siedlecka: The Assemblies Act says that freedom of assembly can be restricted only if a demonstration might entail a danger to life or limb, or a major danger to property.
+Did the organisers of the march write anything in their application that indicates that there is such a danger?

-Mayor of Warsaw: I don't know, I haven't read the request.
+Mayor of Warsaw: I don't know, I haven't read the application.
 But I will ban the demonstration regardless of what they have written.
-I am not for discrimination on the ground of sexual discrimination, for example by ruining people's professional careers.
-But there will be no public propaganda of homosexuality.
+I am not for discrimination on the ground of sexual orientation, for example by ruining people's professional careers.
+But there will be no public propaganda about homosexuality.

-E. S. What you do in this case is exactly discrimination: you make it impossible for people to use their freedom only because they have a specific sexual orientation.
+E. S. What you are doing in this case is precisely discrimination: you are making it impossible for people to use their freedom only because of their particular sexual orientation.